Simple questions such as what is compost/composting should be easy to answer.

 In fact, No Dig expert Charles Dowding does just this.

 “Compost is organic matter that has decomposed, from leaves and manure to weeds, wood and paper.
 Compost feeds soil in a slow and steady manner, allowing soil to feed plants.”

 The process of composting could then be described thus:

 “…the act of collecting and storing organic material so it can decay and be added to soil to improve its quality.”

 The History of Compost

-The history of compost is fascinating, from the Egyptian Queen who declared worms sacred to the use of human blood to improve compost, and from American Presidents who dedicated much time and thought into composting to British farmers who stole the bones of soldiers to fertilise their lands.
+The history of compost is fascinating, from the Egyptian Queen who declared worms sacred to the use of human blood to improve compost, and from American Presidents who dedicated much time and thought to composting to British farmers who stole the bones of soldiers to fertilize their lands.
 Learn all about in our history of composting.